Odd Future: 2007–2010: Formation, early releases and rise in popularity

 Odd Future was formed in 2007 in Los Angeles by Tyler, the Creator along with Casey Veggies, Hodgy, Left Brain, the Super 3 (Matt Martians' production trio which included fictional characters Betty Vasolean and Yoshi Jankins Jr.) and Jasper Dolphin.
 The entirety of the group consisted of rappers, producers, filmmakers, skateboarders, and clothing designers.
 The group's recording side was known for their rebellious, brutally honest, and profanity dense lyrics.

 In early 2008, Casey Veggies released Customized Greatly, Vol. 1, featuring Tyler on a few tracks.
 On November 15, 2008, Odd Future released their debut mixtape, The Odd Future Tape.

 On July 7, 2009, Hodgy released his debut mixtape, The Dena Tape.
 On December 25, 2009, Tyler, the Creator released his debut mixtape, Bastard.
-In 2008, Chicago-based rapper Brandun DeShay and Atlanta-based producer Pyramid Vritra joined the collective; the latter joined Matt Martians' Super 3, and they released The Super D3Shay EP alongside the former before changing their name to the Jet Age of Tomorrow.
+In 2008, Chicago-based rapper Brandun DeShay and Atlanta-based producer Hal Williams, known as Pyramid Vritra, joined the collective; the latter joined Matt Martians' Super 3 to form the Jet Age of Tomorrow.
+Martians and DeShay collaborated for a brief Extended Play known as "Super DeShay" in 2009.
 Earl Sweatshirt, Domo Genesis, Mike G, Frank Ocean and Na-Kel Smith joined the group between 2009 and 2010.
 Earl Sweatshirt's debut mixtape, Earl, was released on Tumblr in March 2010.
 MellowHype, a duo composed of Hodgy and Left Brain, released their debut mixtape, YelloWhite, on February 24, 2010, and their debut album, BlackenedWhite was also released in 2010.
 Domo Genesis released his debut mixtape, Rolling Papers on August 30, 2010, and Mike G released a mixtape, Ali, in 2010, The collective also released their second mixtape, Radical, near the middle of 2010.
 In November 2010, Odd Future completed a two-stop tour and the first was in London on November 5, 2010.
 The second was in New York City on November 8, 2010.
 Their concerts have been compared to punk rock shows, with stagediving, moshing, and group members antagonizing the crowd.

-Also some time during 2010 or early 2011, Pyramid Vritra lost connections with most of the Odd Future members because he was forced to move back to Georgia after Matt Martians, his roommate and fellow group member, got evicted from his house.
-However, he was able to reconnect with the group, and stay in the collective.
+After releasing their 2nd mixtape Journey to the 5th Echelon, Williams and Martians were evicted from their apartment, forcing Williams to move back to Georgia, which made the group unable to attend the record label meetings and establish similar prominence to other Odd Future acts.
+However, the group later reconnected online to produce two Jet Age of Tomorrow projects in 2013 and 2017 respectively.
+In 2010, Earl Sweatshirt was sent to an at-risk teens boarding school in Samoa by his mother due to his behavior.
+Also in that year, Brandun Deshay was kicked out due to beef with Tyler, the Creator, and Casey Veggies left to pursue his solo career.